theskinofthings/theskinofthings.github.io/index.md

 **Afternoon**: Painting workshop concerning material rendering recipes by Willem Beurs for painters, photographers (limited seats).
 Furthermore, a trip to the Rijksmusuem galleries.

+## Instructions for presentations
+### Oral presentations
+We categorised your presentations in themes, feel free to be inspired!
+Furthermore, at the end of the sessions we schedule a 20 minute plenary discussion to find parallels across talks and theme and maybe discuss related art works.
+Your own talks lasts 20 minutes including time for questions.

+### Poster presentations
+The heart of the symposium!
+We will have a long lunch and poster discussion on Tuesday.
+To get everyone informed well, we would like to show previews for which we need a visual, instructions will follow later.
+Importantly, your poster is A0, portrait orientation.

 ## Abstract submission and dates
 Abstracts of 300 words can submitted to EasyChair, deadline is **4 september 2018**.
 If you did not meet the deadline but still would like to participate you can contact me (m.w.a.wijntjes@tudelft.nl) asap, maybe there is still something possible while we draft the final programme (no guarantees).
-Notification of acceptance will be send latest **14 september**.
+Notification of acceptance will be send latest **14 September**.
 We will try to accommodate as many contributions as possible yet seats are limited.
 Presentations will either be oral or poster.
 [Go to EasyChair submission page](https://easychair.org/conferences/?conf=tsot2018)

 ## Registration
-After we have reviewed the abstracts we will have a good idea about the number of participants and will open a registration link.
-This should occur around 17 September.
+Registration is open [here](registration.md).
+The registration fee (50 euro) covers coffee and lunch.
+If you are not on the list (use the email address that you used for correspondence), please contact us.
+Seats are limited and we will review your request on the basis of matching interest/expertise.

 ## Acknowledgements